valence-rs/valence/CONTRIBUTING.md

 # Code Conventions

 Here are some rules you should follow for your code.
 Generally the goal here is to be consistent with existing code, the standard library, and the Rust ecosystem as a whole.
+Nonconforming code is not necessarily a blocker for accepting your contribution.
+It's just nice to have.

 These guidelines are intended to complement the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/naming.html).

 ## Top-down Modules

-[Items](https://doc.rust-lang.org/reference/items.html) in modules should be structured in a top-down style.
 Readers of the module should be able to understand your code by reading it from top to bottom.
-This implies that `pub` items are placed at the top of the file.
+Whenever [items](https://doc.rust-lang.org/reference/items.html) in your module form a parent-child relationship, the parent should be written above the children.
+Typically this means that important `pub` items are placed before private implementation details.

 For instance, here are three functions.
 Notice how the definition of `foo` is placed above its dependencies.
+The parent is `foo` while its children are `bar` and `baz`.

 ```rust
 pub fn foo() {